 - Promote education in general

-Organization for Women and Development (OFED) and Global fund for Children (GFC) has established a partnership to develop this project.
+Organization for Women and Development International (OFED International) and Global Fund for Children (GFC) has established a partnership to develop this project.

 The project is divided in two phases: community awareness and mobile library set up.

 We partner with administrative and traditional authorities, teachers and the Village Development Committees.

 OFED-GFC provide the necessary resources to the community for the management, animation, and sustainability of the library.
 A tricycle motorcycle carrying books travel throughout villages/communities stopping for few hours.
 Students have the choice of reading on-site or borrowing books.
 Each library motorcycle carries about 500 pounds of books in several genres including: education, novels, dictionaries, comics, poetry and more.